hamidizf/Piraten-Karpen/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
-   * < The program is compiled and runs without failure, gives the desired output, and is ready to be tested by the user.  >
+   * < The program, upon successful compilation and execution, produces the intended output and is prepared for user evaluation and testing.  >

 ### Backlog